stagenow/docs/edge/source/csp/status.md

 ## About Status

 ### Overview
-The Status Manager sends the status of various staging CSPs.
+The Status Manager setting type sends the status of various staging CSPs.

 ### Main Functionality